PDM4AR/exercises/docs/03-informedgraphsearch.md

 search efficiency = your edge-weight accesses / reference UCS edge-weight accesses
 ```

-The same definition is used for UCS, Bi-UCS and A*, both locally and during private evaluation.
+The same ratio is reported for UCS, Bi-UCS and A*, both locally and during private evaluation.
 A value below 1 means that your implementation examined fewer edges than the reference UCS baseline.
-Only correct, non-trivial queries are included, and counts are summed across queries before the final ratio is computed.
+The UCS ratio is diagnostic only: the aggregated search-efficiency score includes only Bi-UCS and A*.
+Only correct, non-trivial queries are included, and their counts are summed before the final ratio is computed.
 Always use the public weighted-graph interface and do not access the private NetworkX graph `_G`.

 (HINT 1) The edge weight is the travel time between the 2 nodes, hence you should think about converting travel distance into travel time.
 Under which condition will the time metric be admissible?